Azure-Samples/MachineLearningSamples-TDSPUCIAdultIncome/code/ReadMe.md

 ## code/03_deployment
 This folder contains code related to deployment of the Random Forest model in Azure Container Services.
 Details about the code used in deployment is provided in [code/03_deployment](https://github.com/Azure/MachineLearningSamples-TDSPUCIAdultIncome/tree/master/code/03_deployment).

+## code/unit_test
+This folder provides some python files for unit testing work.